sou163/Diesease-Detector/README.md

-# Diesease-Detector
+# Orange Fruit Diesease Detector
-Detecting various diseases present in oranges using Deep Learning
+Detecting three different types of diseases in oranges using Transfer Learning models - MobileNetV2 and VGG16.